webaware/flexible-map/readme.txt

 = How do I get the maps to use my language? =

 Since version 1.1.0, this plugin now uses localised messages for things like the Directions link and the default message on links in info windows.
 If you have your [WordPress installation set to use your language](http://codex.wordpress.org/WordPress_in_Your_Language), the plugin should automatically pick it up.
 If you need to force it to pick up your language (or want to offer a different language), use the `locale` parameter, e.g. `locale="ru"` or `locale="zh-TW"`.

-Google Maps will use the locale information from your web browser to help display maps in your language (see your browser's language settings).
+Google Maps will use the locale information from your web browser to help display maps and directions in your language (see your browser's language settings).
+If you want to force the Google Maps language for every map on a page, you can use a filter hook.
+For example, here's how to force the Google Maps language to match the language of the page / post its on (e.g. when using WPML translated content):

+`add_filter('flexmap_google_maps_api_args', 'force_flexmap_map_language');

+function force_flexmap_map_language($args) {
+	$args['language'] = get_locale();
+	return $args;
+}`

 = You've translated my language badly / it's missing =